FerEspinosa/ABC9/README.md

   Once all the correct syllables are put on random answer buttons, the program should fill then all the buttons left with random incorrect syllables.
   These must not repeat themselves nor the correct syllables.

-- In the second game mode, the answer is shown lacking a letter.
+- In the second display mode, the answer is shown lacking a letter.
 The user must choose the correct letter from the 4 given ones to complete the word.
   Once the correct letter is put on a random answer button, the program should fill all the buttons left with random letters.
   These must not repeat themselves nor the correct letter.